Real Edge Network — Revenue Share

 Want to talk through what this could look like for you?

-A short conversation is the fastest way to understand whether the model fits your situation — and what a realistic path might look like.
+A short conversation is the fastest way to understand the model

 Revenue share and fee savings are two different numbers